 Once we had confirmed the optimum incubation time of 1 h, we further investigated the motion capabilities of the corresponding MOFtor.
 Initially, we studied the influence of the surfactant, by reproducing the recording of MOFtors in an aqueous solution containing 0.5% H2O2 in the presence and absence of Triton X-100 (Figure 3b,c).
-Figure 3c shows different snapshots from the video recordings with their corresponding trajectories where MOFtors in a Triton X-100 dilution displayed high bubble-production, leading to propulsion (Video S2).
-However, in the absence of surfactant (Figure 3c), we did not observe any bubbles or selfpropulsion.
-We reasoned that the surfactant in the medium reduced the surface tension of the liquid, which in turn promoted formation of and stabilized the bubbles.
-We also assessed the self-propulsion of the MOFtor as a function of $H_2O_2$ concentration (Figure 3b).
-We observed self-propulsion at low surfactant and fuel concentrations compared to those in other studies, in which 3% to 5% H2O2 was utilized.
-Given its toxicity, minimizing the concentration of the H2O2 is important for biological and environmental applications.
-When we increased the $H_2O_2$ concentration to 1.5%, the self-propulsion increased, reaching a maximum speed of 3.56 ± 0.56 body-lengths/s and propelling for 7.0 ± 0.4 min (Video S3).
-Yet, motion can be resumed after addition of fresh fuel.
+Figure 3c shows different snapshots from the video recordings with their corresponding trajectories where, as previously described, MOFtors in a Triton X-100 dilution displayed high bubble-production, leading to propulsion (Video S2).
+However, in the absence of surfactant (Figure 3c), we did not observe any bubbles or self-propulsion.
+We reasoned that the surfactant in the medium reduced the surface tension of the liquid, which in turn promoted formation of and stabilized the bubbles.39 Similar effects were observed for hollow capsules containing Pt, where enhanced diffusion was reported without surfactant and very aggressive bubble propulsion was observed when surfactant was added to the solution.54 We also assessed the self-propulsion of the MOFtor as a function of fuel (H2O2) concentration (Figure 3b).
+We observed self-propulsion at low surfactant and fuel concentrations55 compared to those in other studies, in which 3% to 5% H2O2 was considered to be a low concentration.52 Thus, when we increased the H2O2 concentration to 1.5%, the self-propulsion increased, reaching a maximum speed of 3.56 ± 0.56 body-lengths/s (Video S3).
+Regardless, minimizing the concentration of H_2O_2 required for propulsion is important for biological and environmental applications, given the toxicity of this fuel.

-Figure 3. a) Speed of MOFtors obtained at different incubation times. b) Speed of the MOFtors at different $H_2O_2$ concentrations. c) Snapshots of the trajectories of MOFtors at different times in the presence (bottom) or absence (top) of 0.25% Triton X-100.
+Figure 3.
+Motion dynamics of enzymatic MOFtors. a) Speed of the MOFtors obtained at different incubation times (1 h, 3 h, 5 h and 8 h). b) Speed of the MOFtors at different H_2O_2 concentrations (0.5% with and without surfactant, and 1.0%, 1.5% and 3.0%). c) Snapshots of the trajectories of the MOFtors at different times in the presence (bottom) or absence (top) of surfactant (0.25% Triton X-100).